piglovesyou/graphql-let/README.md

 ## Entrypoints and features

-These are the supported entrypoints with characteristics summaries.
+Summary of characteristics of each entrypoint.

 *   **CLI** for efficient code generation before your type checking
 *   **webpack loader** to get HMR even on modifying GraphQL documents
 *   **babel-plugin-macros** for the minimum configuration
 *   **Babel plugin** if you don't want babel-plugin-macros

-The CLI is what you want to run before your webpack/Babel build.
-One of the others (webpack loader, babel-plugin-macros, Babel plugin) is your choice.

 All of them mostly do the same behind the scene.

 1. Loads your configuration from `.graphql-let.yml`
 2. Finds GraphQL documents (queries, mutations, subscriptions) from  `.graphql*` and `.ts*` specified in your  `config.documents`
-3. Processes and passes arguments to GraphQL code generator **to generate `.ts(x)`s**.
+3. Processes and passes arguments to GraphQL code generator **to generate `.ts*` s**.
 These are used for runtime.
 4. It also **generates the corresponding `.d.ts` s** of the codegen results.
 These are used for typing checking / IDE code completion.